You are here

 As a spokesperson for cord blood awareness, you have traveled to medical conferences, testified to politicians, and appeared at public events like NASCAR races.
 What was the most exciting experience you have had as a spokesperson?

-I love doing these events, but my most exciting experience would have to be meeting kids that have had a cord blood transplant, like Rachel who inspired the name of the blog I just started, The Mr Matt.
-Rachel Lynn Smith was a patient of Dr. Kurtzberg's who had a cord blood transplant for Blackfan-Diamond Anemia.
-Rachel's parents formed a Foundation in her memory called COW Houses.
+I love doing these events, but my most exciting experience would have to be meeting kids that have had a cord blood transplant, like Rachel Lynn Smith who was a patient of Dr. Kurtzberg's who had a cord blood transplant for Blackfan-Diamond Anemia.
 Children like Rachel inspire me to keep going and the people that I meet touch my heart.

 Even though you are a celebrity in the cord blood community, the day to day reality is that you are a regular guy trying to make ends meet and raise a family.
 Do you have any advice for transplant survivors trying to find a "new normal"?